 If you need to make a sharpening machine, you will need the following materials:

-• several wooden bars;
+• several wooden beams;

 • sandpaper;

-• cutting tools;
+• sawing tools;

 • drill with several drills.